Boyang6000/cse15l-lab-reports/lab-report-1-week-2.md

        ![Image](Password.png)

     3. Open VScode and Open a *new terminal*.
-Type in $ ssh *cse15L username*@ieng6.ucsd.edu into the terminal and connect to the server
+Type in $ ssh *cse15L username*@ieng6.ucsd.edu into the terminal and connect to the server.

 * **Trying Some Commands**

 * **Moving Files with scp**